paulehoffman/goresponsiveness/README.md

 Apple wrote and released an implementation of the test in its iOS and macOS operating systems in [versions 15 and Monterey](https://support.apple.com/en-gb/HT212313), respectively.

-The researchers at Apple, in collaboration with others throughout the internet-measurement community, proposed RPM as an [IETF RFC](https://github.com/network-quality/draft-ietf-ippm-responsiveness/blob/master/draft-ietf-ippm-responsiveness.txt).
+The researchers at Apple, in collaboration with others throughout the internet-measurement community, proposed RPM as an [experimental protocol](https://github.com/network-quality/draft-ietf-ippm-responsiveness/blob/master/draft-ietf-ippm-responsiveness.txt).

 ## Independent Implementation

-To become a Draft Standard, "at least two independent and interoperable implementation[s]" must exist [RFC2026].
-The goal of this implementation of the standard is to satisfy that requirement.
+If this protocol is later to become a Draft Standard, "at least two independent and interoperable implementation[s]" must exist [RFC2026].
+The goal of this implementation of the protocol is to later satisfy that requirement.

 ## Operation